 Don’t Miss the Chance to Enjoy a Visit Here!

 Overall, Bistro Versailles offers a fantastic presentation of excellent French cuisine and divine pastries for a very reasonable price on Greenwich Avenue!
 We often recommend this restaurant to guests looking for a romantic and quiet (though not too stuffy) evening meal.
-Best of all, if we reserve a table for Stanton House Inn guests, Bistro Versailles will offer a complimentary champagne or dessert.
 What’s not to love about quaint, little Bistro Versailles?